-In addition to federal student aid, scholarships are made available every semester.
-Students are notified of these opportunities on social media and student email.
+In addition to Federal Student Aid, scholarships are made available once a year for the following school year.
+Students are notified of this opportunity through school communications.
 Applications are posted online at www.tku.edu/admissions/financial-aid/scholarships.
+Scholarship applications are redacted and reviewed by a committee consisting of a cross-section of TKU employees.
+This process takes place during the spring semester. on social media and student email.